bamboocreativenz/pod-wabi-sabi/bonds/commitments/rolls/member.md

 A member is a core participant of the pod.

-They have con effect the pod structure and direction.
+They can effect the pod structure and direction.

 They have financial security. (?)